sandrayoe/mms_prototype/README.md

 See other branches for each version

-Main program is located in src-BluetoothContext.tsx

-Ver1 - 12/3/2025
+Main program is located in src-BluetoothContext.tsx Main algorithm is inside the runOptimizationLoop function.
+Application of SES algorithm but with statistical checking: the electrodes must satisfy the minimum 'Usage' requirements.
+'Usage' = minimum trial of each electrode.

-UI almost ready
+Ver1 - UI almost ready

-Ver2 (branch1) - Much earlier release of the search algorithm (pure SES)
+Ver2 - Much earlier release of the search algorithm (pure SES)

 Ver3 - Added initialization, algorithm modified